rmrk-team/rmrk-composable-nft-creator/README.md

 `pnpm dev`

 ### Styling
 This project uses [Panda.css](https://panda-css.com) for core styling and Panda's component library [Ark.ui](https://ark-ui.com) as well as [Park-ui](https://park-ui.com/) for a ready to use components.
+When you need a new component, please look at park-ui website first to see if it's already included.
+Park-ui is based on ArkUI, and often times the documentation for component properties and events is more detailed on Ark UI website.
 When running the dev server, styles will automatically re-generate using postcss when appropriate files are changed, however if you need to manually generate styles, run `pnpm panda`.

 [Lucide](https://lucide.dev/) is used for icons.